RedHatGov/redhatgov.github.io/content/workshops/openshift_101_dcmetromap/_index.md

 # OpenShift 101 - DC Metro Map Workshop

+## Description

-Description:  This workshop will have you deploying and creating native docker images for a Node.js based website and learning to leverage the power of OpenShift to build, deploy, scale, and automate.
+This workshop will have you deploying and creating native docker images for a Node.js based website and learning to leverage the power of OpenShift to build, deploy, scale, and automate.

 ## Who should attend